venovako/libpvn/README.md

 Some functions have been adapted from those in the repository [JACSD](https://github.com/venovako/JACSD).

-The library has been successfully compiled using:
+The library has been successfully built using:
 | compiler | `uname` | platform |
 | -------- | ------- | -------- |
 | clang(1) | Darwin  | x86_64   |